BiscottiMuncher/Streamlit-WSB-Generator/README.md

 ```python
 streamlit run WSBGenerator.py
 ```
-The code above will run the application on localhost
+The snippet above will run the application on localhost

-Or you can also use the web based version hosted by streamli!
+Or you can also use the web based version hosted by streamlit!

 https://wsb-generator.streamlit.app/

 ---

-Evan Metzingr 2025
+Evan Metzinger 2025